sszettella/zsmseven-client/PORTFOLIO_API_SPEC.md

 ## Overview

 This specification defines a RESTful API for managing investment portfolios and options trades.

-Portfolios serve as organizational containers for option trades, with the system calculating profit/loss, performance metrics, and analytics.
+**Key Concepts:**
+- **Portfolios** contain **positions** (stock/ETF holdings with ticker, shares, and cost basis)
+- **Trades** (options) can be associated with portfolios for organizational purposes, but exist independently
+- Portfolios track equity positions, while trades track options activity

 **Base URL:** `http://localhost:8000/api`